Design Museum Gent: Modern and contemporary Belgian design

 Design Museum Gent features more recent and contemporary Belgian designers such as Maarten Van Severen, Hans De Pelsmacker, Lachaert & d'Hanis, Marc Supply, Xavier Lust, Pol Quadens, Quinze & Milan, Fabiaan Van Severen, Weyers & Borms and Dirk Wynants.

 Ceramics in the contemporary collection are by Piet Stockmans, Tjok Dessauvage, Arthur Vermeiren, Rik Vandewege and Ann Van Hoey.
 Glassware comes from the ovens of the Antwerp collective L'Anverre and Carine Neutjens.
 Silverware is designed by Jean Lemmens and Siegfried De Buck, Nedda El-Asmar and David Huycke.
 Samsonite (designer Erik Sijmons), Hedgren and Kipling (designer Xavier Kegels) luggage is also included in the collection.
 Recent acquisitions of the younger Belgian generation, represented by Muller Van Severen, Maarten De Ceulaer and Ben Storms, look to the future.

 Alonso international glass collection

 The collection of Spanish diplomat Antonio Alonso Madero comprising about 300 works in glass is held at the museum.
-The collection includes pieces by Tapio Wirkkala, Strömbergshyttan, Léon Ledru, Auguste Jean, Emile Gallé, and other notable glass artists.
+The collection includes pieces by Tapio Wirkkala, Strömbergshyttan, Léon Ledru, Auguste Jean, Emile Gallé, Josef Hoffmann, and other notable glass artists.